Jh0mpis/PETSC-Schwarzschild-solver/README.md

 | -total_time | Select the total time of the simulation. | (`PetscInt`) Any positive integer value. | 100 |
 | -solver | Select the solver to use. | (`PetscInt`) 1 for `TSEULER`, 2 for `TSSSP`, otherwise `TSRK`. | 0 |

+For setting the system parameters the following options exists:

 | Parameter      | Description      | Type and Values | Default Value |
 | ------------- | ------------- | ---|---|